scornz/tell-no-lie/README.md

   </a>
 </p>

-> A small website that aims to demonstrate the explotability of artificial intelligence in a world of misinformation and misdirection.
+> A small website that aims to demonstrate the exploitability of artificial intelligence in a world of misinformation and misdirection.

 ## Abstract